origami-studios-llc/onboarding/projectLifecycle.md

 4. Follow the [Workflow](./gitAndGitHub.md#workflow) process to complete the Project.

 5. [Documentation](./projectDocumentation.md) must be added or updated in the repository for this Project's code.
-If a project spans multiple repositories (e.g. `outlier-api` and `calculus-staic`), relevant documentation should be added to both.
+If a project spans multiple repositories (e.g. `Crewlogix-api` and `calculus-staic`), relevant documentation should be added to both.

 ### Planning Document
 In order to facilitate proper forethought and planning in a project, a planning document should contain the following, at a minimum: